Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/grid/model/index.rst

    corresponding filter object depending on if a value for the filter capacitance `C_f` is given.

-   :param filter_par: Filter model parameters.
+   :param par: Filter model parameters.
-   :type filter_par: FilterPars
-   :param grid_par: Grid model parameters.
-   :type grid_par: GridPars
+   :type par: ACFilterPars